MQSA Inspection Preparation

 What are the expectations for the MQSA EQUIP program?

-While citations will not be given this year, you will need to show that you have a program in place for the evaluation of clinical images (separate from your QC documentation).
+You will need to show that you have a program in place for the evaluation of clinical images (separate from your QC documentation).
 Standards for the evaluation of image quality will be those that are currently used by your facility’s accreditation body, which is in most cases the American College of Radiology (ACR).
 This will include the 8 factors evaluated by the ACR: Positioning, Contrast, Exposure Level, Compression, Sharpness, Noise, Artifacts, and Exam ID.
 Together, radiologists and technologists are required to review images, provide feedback, and state corrective actions.
 These steps must be clearly documented.
-Beginning in 2018, citations will be given for those facilities who are not in compliance with new FDA MQSA regulations.
+Citations will be given for those facilities who are not in compliance with FDA MQSA regulations.

 While all of this may seem ominous and daunting, these regulations reflect the mutual goal of all those involved in breast imaging: to provide the best in patient care by producing the best images possible!
 As such, we are here to help you achieve this goal.

-What does the FDA say about goals within the MQSA EQUIP program?
+What are the goals of the MQSA EQUIP?

 The promotion of clinical image quality is a primary goal of the Mammography Quality Standards Act (MQSA).
-In fact, there is a requirement in the MQSA regulations that “[c]linical images produced by any certified facility must continue to comply with the standards for clinical image quality established by that facility’s accreditation body” (21 CFR 900.12(i)).
+In fact, there is a requirement in the MQSA regulations that “clinical images produced by any certified facility must continue to comply with the standards for clinical image quality established by that facility’s accreditation body” (21 CFR 900.12(i)).
 When performing clinical image reviews, FDA‐approved accreditation bodies (AB) must include in the review the eight image quality attributes listed at 21 CFR 900.4(c)(2) .
-Do you want to learn more?
-The FDA website offers MQSA EQUIP Program Frequently Asked Questions

 Would you like to start implementing changes today at your own pace?